Ikomia-dev/IkomiaApi/doc/source/plugin_io.rst

 :py:mod:`~ikomia.dnn.datasetio.IkDatasetIO`: input or output dedicated to handle deep learning image dataset.
 The Ikomia platform aims to simplify the use of state of the art algorithms, especially training algorithms.
-The idea behind :py:mod:`~ikomia.dnn.datasetio.IkDatasetIO` is to define a common structure so that every datasets converted to Ikomia format can then be used by any training algorithms of Ikomia
+The idea behind :py:mod:`~ikomia.dnn.datasetio.IkDatasetIO` is to define a common structure so that every datasets converted to Ikomia format can then be used by any training algorithms from Ikomia
-Marketplace.
+HUB.
 Ikomia dataset structure is inspired by PyTorch and Detectron2.
-It is composed of a global dict with 2 main entries
-‘images’ and ‘metadata’.
+It is composed of a global dict with 2 main entries ‘images’ and ‘metadata’.

 This API provides built-in function to manage standard dataset format: